dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 - (Introduced, disabled by default) [`state_modified_compare_more_unrendered_values` and  `state_modified_compare_vars`](/reference/global-configs/behavior-changes#behavior-change-flags) .
 - (Introduced, disabled by default) new [`skip_nodes_if_on_run_start_fails` project config flag](/reference/global-configs/behavior-changes#behavior-change-flags).
 If the flag is set and **any** `on-run-start` hook fails, mark all selected nodes as skipped
     - `on-run-start/end` hooks are **always** run, regardless of whether they passed or failed last time
-- [Removing a contracted model by deleting, renaming, or disabling](/docs/collaborate/govern/model-contracts#how-are-breaking-changes-handled) it will return an error (versioned models) or warning (unversioned models).

 ## Adapter specific features and functionalities

 ### Redshift

 - We are changing the adapter's behavior when accessing metadata on Redshift.
-It’s currently under a [behavior flag](reference/global-configs/redshift-changes#the-restrict_direct_pg_catalog_access-flag) to mitigate any breaking changes.
+It’s currently under a [behavior flag](/reference/global-configs/redshift-changes#the-restrict_direct_pg_catalog_access-flag) to mitigate any breaking changes.
 There are no expected impacts to the user experience.

+- Support IAM Role auth

 ### Snowflake